Things to do in Montego Bay, Jamaica

 Dunn's River Falls is one of the most popular day excursions offered by tour operators in Jamaica.
 The falls are located in the lush Jamaican jungle where I'm sure it used to be hard to access but, given its popularity, the site has been efficiently set up to receive thousands of tourists each year.
 Dunn's River Falls are a series of natural rock terraces which visitors form a beeline by holding hands.

-The falls are truly a natural wonder but I was surprised that climbing was allowed.
+The falls are truly a natural wonder but I was surprised climbing was allowed.
 The sharp rocks were very slippery and were hard to see in the knee-deep, foamy water.
 A few people, including my friend, fell hard on the rocks and hurt themselves.
 Experienced guides directed where to step but I didn't always feel confident.

 Halfway up the waterfalls, visitors have the choice to stop climbing or continue going up.
 A lot of people got scared and decided to stop.
 Lucky for me, I made it to the top without injury.